Amedeo Carboni: Valencia

 The 38-year-old Carboni played 44 competitive matches as Valencia won the league/UEFA Cup double in 2003–04.
 On 23 October 2005 he became the oldest player at the age of 40 years, six months and 17 days to take the field in the Spanish league, a record previously held by Deportivo de La Coruña's Donato – he had already achieved the feat of being the oldest winner of any European club competition when he won the UEFA Cup.
+Due to his age, Carboni became known in Valencia's dressing rooms as Yayo, meaning Grandpa in Spanish.

-After the emergence of countryman Emiliano Moretti, Carboni only played five times in 2005–06, and retired from football at the age of 41, having appeared in 346 official games for Valencia.
-On 19 May 2006, he became the club's director of football.
+The 2004-05 season saw the return of Claudio Ranieri, who replaced Rafael Benítez after he signed to manage Liverpool.
+Under Ranieri's second spell, Valencia began recruiting a number of Italian players, including Bernardo Corradi, Marco Di Vaio, Stefano Fiore and Emiliano Moretti.
+Ranieri was sacked following a seventh place finish in La Liga, with Moretti being the only of the Italian signings who was still at the club by the end of 2006.
+After the emergence of Moretti, Carboni only played five times in 2005–06, and retired from football at the age of 41, having appeared in 346 official games for Valencia.
+His last game was away against CA Osasuna on 16 May 2006.
+Ten days earlier against Atlético Madrid, he received a large ovation from the crowd when playing his last game at Valencia's home ground, the Mestalla.
+At the time of his retirement, he was just two months younger than Valencia's manager Quique Sánchez Flores, who was also 41 years old.
+Three days after playing his final game, he became the club's director of football.

-On 19 June 2007, Carboni was sacked by Valencia as the working relationship between him and coach Quique Sánchez Flores was strained after several disputes.
-The manager was dismissed himself, after only four months.
+On 19 June 2007, Carboni was sacked by Valencia as the working relationship between him and Quique Sánchez Flores was strained after several disputes.
+The manager was dismissed himself only four months later.